Domenico Turi (Noci, Italy, 1986)

 He also attended courses and masterclasses taught by Stefano Scodanibbio, Marco Stroppa, Toshio Hosokawa, Germano Scurti, Giorgio Battistelli and Salvatore Sciarrino.

-Turi received commissions from the Teatro La Fenice in Venice, the Accademia Filarmonica Romana, Camerata Italica, from the Amici della Musica of Foligno and the Festival Nuova Consonanza.
+Turi received commissions from the Teatro La Fenice in Venice, Accademia Filarmonica Romana, Fondazione Paolo Grassi, Camerata Italica, Amici della Musica of Foligno, Festival Nuova Consonanza, Internationales Halleiner Schlagzeugfestival and Classiche Forme.

 His compositions have been performed at various festivals and concerts both in Italy and abroad: France, Germany, England, Scotland, Japan, Finland, Austria, Azerbaijan, The Netherlands, Hungary, Romania, China, Slovakia, Lithuania, Switzerland, Ukraine, Georgia and Mexico.